mhBrice/thesis/article2/article2.md

-successional states, namely boreal (stands dominated by boreal coniferous species), mixed (mixed stands of coniferous and deciduous species), temperate (stands dominated by temperate deciduous species) and pioneer (stands dominated by early successional species, which can be found any disturbed habitats across the latitudinal gradient) [@vissault_biogeographie_2016].
+successional states, namely boreal (stands dominated by boreal coniferous species), mixed (mixed stands of coniferous and deciduous species), temperate (stands dominated by temperate deciduous species) and pioneer (stands dominated by early successional species, which can be found in any disturbed habitats across the latitudinal gradient) [@vissault_biogeographie_2016].
 Using such classification, the forest dynamics thus can be formalised as a multi-state Markov model, where transitions among states are represented by a stochastic